zeropoolnetwork/sharded-storage-docs/article/main.md

 a malicious adversary can not cause a DoS attack on the file by controlling critical number of its shards.

-We present the details of our solution, formally analyze the cryptographic security guarrantees it provides and propose a set of economic incentives to motivate honest node behavior.
+We present the details of our solution, analyze the cryptographic security guarrantees it provides and propose a set of economic incentives to motivate honest node behavior.

 ## Introduction